nicolas-sabbatini/nicolas-sabbatini/README.md

 > He / Him

 ## About me:
-I'm a fullstack developer from :argentina: Argentina :argentina: currently working at [@SantexGroup](https://github.com/SantexGroup).
+I'm a fullstack developer from :argentina: Argentina :argentina: currently working at [@MODO](https://github.com/playsistemico).
 I'm a highly enthusiastic developer, I love to code and explore new ideas.
 In my free time I like to swim and go on walks.
 I have a great interest in ML, cellular automatas, emerging behaviors, and creative coding.

+## Currently working:
+  - Job: Backend developer using [NestJS](https://nestjs.com/).
+  - Hobby: Game dev using [Rust](https://www.rust-lang.org/).

 ## Fun fact:
   - I am a 🐶 dogs 🐶 person.
 (I would love to have one, but my apartment contract prohibits it)